English Literature at Glasgow

 With over 1300 students in our care, we take pride in the diversity of our cohort and the commitment to maintaining the highest standards in delivering our exciting programmes.
 We place research-led teaching at the heart of our mission.
-Our students explore all aspects of literature in English from the medieval period onwards, benefitting from the staff’s expertise in a wide range of areas, which include:
+Our students explore all aspects of literature in English, from the medieval period onwards.
+You will benefit from our staff expertise in a wide range of areas, which include:

 - Scottish, American, Irish and postcolonial literatures

 - the relationship between literature and the visual arts